 Is a Doji Candle Accurate?

-No, a Doji candle is not a very accurate pattern to trade; it results in 55.6% of trades winning and 44.4% of trades losing, plus the average winning trade is 3.7% and losing trade is -3.5%.
+A Doji candle is an inaccurate pattern to trade; it results in 55.6% of trades winning and 44.4% of trades losing, plus the average winning trade is 3.7% and losing trade is -3.5%.
 I believe the Doji candle is only profitable on long trades because of the inherent upward bias of the stock market.
 Shorting Dojis results in an average 0.52% loss.

-Can the Doji Candle be used for Buy & Sell Signals?
+Can the Doji Candle be used for Buy and Sell Signals?

 Yes, the Doji can be used as a buy & sell signal, but I do not recommend it.
 Its accuracy is far from perfect and should not be relied upon as the sole indicator for making trades.
 In 8,032 trades, the Doji candle buy signal was accurate only 55.6% of the time.